Clinical Research Program

 Our Cancer Center also utilizes integrative approaches with complementary and alternative medicines, including vitamin and nutritional therapies, in both cancer treatment and symptom management research.
 We firmly believe that “research cures cancer” and so do the 1,000 or more of our patients per year who enroll in one or more of our innovative clinical trials.
 These trials originate from the Cancer Center or one of the national Cooperative Groups of which we are a member:

-Currently, about 30 community centers in 10 states located the southeast, midwest, and southwest United States participate in cancer treatment and symptom management studies.
-These studies address important issues such as fatigue, weight loss, hot flashes, depression, cognitive function and nutrition in cancers of the brain, breast, cervix, head and neck, lung, ovary and prostate, as well as soft tissue sarcomas and metastatic disease.
+access to high-quality research studies in their own communities.Currently, about 30 community sites located across the United States participate in cancer treatment and symptom management studies.
+These studies address important issues such as treatment-related fatigue, weight loss, hot flashes, depression, cognitive function and nutrition in cancers of the brain, breast, cervix, head and neck, lung, ovary and prostate, as well as soft tissue sarcomas and metastatic disease.

 The major goal of the